 They’ve also walked between the wards in the hope of finding the giraffe but it hasn’t turned up.

-Hull and East Yorkshire Hospitals NHS Trust is emailing all staff to alert them to be on the lookout for Jacob’s giraffe and is now asking visitors to the hospital to keep their eyes peeled.
+Hull University Teaching Hospitals NHS Trust is emailing all staff to alert them to be on the lookout for Jacob’s giraffe and is now asking visitors to the hospital to keep their eyes peeled.

 Kirsty said: “We’re wondering if someone has handed it in to one of the children’s play areas and we just hope people can help us find it.
 They might have seen the cross on its back and not understand the sentimental value it has for our family.”